 7. Parables often do not express the point or central truth.
-The interpreter must seek the contextual keys that reveal the original culturally-obvious central truths but now obscure to us.
+The interpreter must seek the contextual keys that reveal the culturally-obvious central truths to the original recipients but that are now obscure to us.

 A third level that is often controversial is that of the hiddenness of parabolic truth.
 Jesus often spoke of the hiddenness of parables (cf. Matt.
 13:9-15; Mark 4:9-13; Luke 8:8-10; John.
 10:6; 16:25).
 This was related to the prophecy in Isa.
 6:9-10.
 The heart of the hearer determines the level of understanding (cf. Matt.
 11:15; 13:9,15,16,43; Mark 4:9,23,33-34; 7:16; 8:18; Luke 8:8; 9:44; 14:35).